Salil Chowdhury: Early influences – childhood and teenage

 As a teenager in school, Chowdhury already had an interest in music, and played the flute, harmonium and esraj.
 He learnt to play the piano from his elder brother at the age of 6.
 Once in college, he also began to compose tunes.
 His first popular song was "Becharpoti tomar bichaar" (lit. the days of new judgement have come because people are now awake), set to a kirtan tune.
 Chowdhury composed it in 1945 during the Indian National Army trials when the freedom fighters had returned from Andaman jail.
-Chowdhury shifted to a village in 24 parganas to live with his maternal uncles, when he was witness to a big peasant uprising there in 1943.
+Chowdhury shifted to a village in 24 Parganas to live with his maternal uncles, when he was witness to a big peasant uprising there in 1943.
 He got involved with them and began writing songs for the peasant movement.
 In 1944, while studying for his MA, Chowdhury witnessed people dying on the streets of Calcutta, as 50 lakh Bengalis died during the famine.
-The famine was man-made as local rice was instead directed to Britain's war effort overseas, leading to scarcity, aggravated by black marketeers and hoarders.
+The famine was human-made as local rice was instead directed to Britain's war effort overseas, leading to scarcity, aggravated by black marketeers and hoarders.
 This led Chowdhury to become fully involved in the peasant movement, and he became a full-time member of IPTA and the Communist Party.
 Subsequently, arrest warrants were issued in his name, and he went underground in the Sunderbans, hiding in paddy fields and supported by local peasants.
 During this time, he continued writing plays and songs.

 In 1944, a young Salil came to Calcutta for his graduate studies.
 He joined the IPTA (Indian Peoples Theater Association) the cultural wing of the Communist Party of India.
 He started writing songs and setting tunes for them.
 The IPTA theatrical outfit travelled through the villages and the cities bringing these songs to the common man.
 Songs like Bicharpati, Runner and Abak prithibi became extremely popular with the general population at the time.

 Songs like Gnaayer bodhu (গাঁয়ের বধূ), which he composed at the age of 20, brought about a new wave of Bengali music.
 Almost every notable singer at the time from West Bengal had sung at least one of his songs.
-A few examples are Debabrata Biswas, Manna Dey, Hemanta Mukherjee, Shyamal Mitra, Sandhya Mukherjee, Manabendra Mukherjee, Subir Sen, and Pratima Banerjee.
+A few examples are Debabrata Biswas, Kishore Kumar, Manna Dey, Hemanta Mukherjee, Shyamal Mitra, Sandhya Mukherjee, Manabendra Mukherjee, Subir Sen and Pratima Banerjee.